 The biggest shortcoming of the X5 is the lack of compatibility.
 The drive works only with Thunderbolt 3.
 You will not be able to use it with Thunderbolt 2 or the original Thunderbolt, both of which use a different port type.

 And the X5 doesn’t work with USB-C, either, though you can plug it into that port.
-Even though Thunderbolt 3 and USB-C share the same port type, they are of two different interface standards entirely.
+The reason is that even though Thunderbolt 3 and USB-C share the same port type, they are of two different interface standards entirely.
 Thunderbolt 3 devices need more power than a USB-C port can supply, and the X5 doesn’t have an extra port for an external power adapter.

 In short, while all Thunderbolt 3 ports can function as a USB-C (USB 3.1 Gen 2) port, all USB-C ports can only host USB devices.
-And the Samsung X5 is a prime example of this fact.
-Consequently, end-users can mistake one standard for another.
+And the Samsung X5 is the prime example of this fact.
+This might lead to some confusion since end-users can mistake one standard for another.